A small service area on the northbound M74 just before it gets to Glasgow. Roadchef have an alternative for southbound traffic, Bothwell.

 First 2 hours free for all vehicles, after which cars must pay £13 and HGVs, caravans and coaches £26, or £28 to include a £10 food voucher.

-Prices are paid using PayByPhone - more details or in the shop or restaurant.
+Prices are paid using PayByPhone or in the shop.
 The location code is 5275.

 When they opened, Hamilton and Bothwell were treated administratively as if they were one service area.
-On this site their two names mean they are each counted separately.
+On this website their two names mean they are each counted individually.

-In 1967 Highway Restaurants Ltd (consisting of Blue Star and Trust Houses) bid to run the pair of services together.
+In 1967 Highway Restaurants Ltd (which consisted of Blue Star and Trust Houses) bid to run both Bothwell and Hamilton together.
 The Department for Transport laid the roads out, but Trust Houses pulled out their support leaving Blue Star to run it on their own.
 In 1969, following changes to their own financial position, Blue Star pulled out as well.

-When the motel was opened in 1989 it was described as "a new era for travellers", aiming to provide a much higher quality than someone might expect from a motel.
+When the lodge was opened in 1989 it was described as "a new era for travellers", aiming to provide a much higher quality than someone might expect from a motel.
 It cost £750,000, and was designed to overlook Strathclyde Park.